gnclmorais/blog/_posts/2020-02-09-javascript-hoisting.md

 When I first encountered this, I couldn’t really explain it.
 It’s one of those things that, even thought you’ve been working with JavaScript for a while, might caught you off-guard.

 I’m a bit more knowledgeable now so the code above makes some sense.
-I’m not going to write a full blown article about hosting in JavaScript, but I’ll point you to an excellent one by Scotch.io, [Understanding Hoisting in JavaScript][hoisting].
+I’m not going to write a full blown article about hoisting in JavaScript, but I’ll point you to an excellent one by Scotch.io, [Understanding Hoisting in JavaScript][hoisting].
 Nevertheless, I’ll try to explain what’s happening in the snippet above, because if you can’t explain something, you don’t understand it that well.

 `function greeting ()` is a **function declaration**, which takes precedence over the **variable declaration** performed right before it (`var greeting;`).
 On the other hand, the second part of the code has a **variable assignment** (`var greeting = "string";`) which takes precedence over the function declaration below it.